Velid/jacket-potato/docs/capistrano_setup.en.md

 ---
 <!-- copy everything below this line -->

-- [ ] Add Capistrano gems and whenever to your Gemfile, `bundle` it afterwards:
+- [ ] Add Capistrano gems, JS runtime and whenever for cron goodies to your Gemfile, `bundle` it afterwards:
   ```ruby
   group :development do
     gem 'capistrano'